Portway park and ride

 The Portway park and ride site is on the A4 Portway at Shirehampton, to the north-west of Bristol, England, close to junction 18 of the M5 motorway.

 History

 The site opened in April 2002 with 300 car parking spaces as part of the Bristol park & ride network.
 There had been considerable opposition from local residents.
-The site was expanded in 2008 to provide 830 car parking spaces to coincide with the opening of the Cabot Circus shopping mall in Broadmead.
+The site was expanded in 2008 to provide 830 car parking spaces, to coincide with the opening of the Cabot Circus shopping mall in Broadmead.

 Services were operated by First West of England until CT Plus took over in April 2012.
-First West of England resumed operating the services in September 2016.
+First resumed operating the services in September 2016.
+In March 2023, First Bus handed the route over to Stagecoach West, who rebranded the service as route 9, which now runs beyond the city centre to Brislington Park and Ride.